msantelli/m_peirce/README.md

 A sophisticated multi-language logical argument generation system with context-aware capabilities, comprehensive strength analysis, and educational features.
 This system generates valid and invalid logical arguments across multiple languages with rich metadata for educational and research applications.

+DISCLAIMER: This dataset generator prototype was made through extensive use of Claude Sonnet 3.7, 4, Claude Opus 4 and Claude Code (Sonnet).
+It is a work in progress.

 ## 🌟 Features

 ### 🎯 Core Capabilities